Frequently Asked Questions

 You can use the survey section here to provide input.

-Additionally, the City will hold a public meeting in fall 2017.
-This will be an open house style event for interested parties to take a closer look at the concepts presented on this website, ask questions and provide input about the Stormwater project.
-Meeting details will be posted on this site and mailed to area residents and businesses closer to the event.
+Additionally, the City will hold multiple public meetings during the design of Phase II and Phase III.
+These will be open house style events for interested parties to take a closer look at the concepts presented on this website, ask questions and provide input about the Stormwater project.
+Meeting details will be posted on this site and mailed to area residents and businesses closer to the events.

 City staff is also available to discuss the project at your convenience.
 Please contact Jason Smith, P.E., City of Tallahassee, Water Resources Engineering Division, at 850-891-6860 or email@example.com.